 The tropical sun is strong, and despite the negative feedback from the cumulus clouds, the day continues to heat up.
 The more the sun hits the ocean, the more warm, moist air is formed, and the more cumulus clouds form.
 This, of course, reflects more sun, the throttle closes a bit more.
 But the day continues to warm.

-At the top, the air is released from the cloud up high, way above most of the CO2.
+At the top, the rising much dryer air is released from the cloud up high, way above most of the CO2, water vapor, and other greenhouse gases.
 In that rarified atmosphere, the air is much freer to radiate to space.
-By moving inside the thunderstorm heat pipe, the air bypasses most of the greenhouse gases and comes out near the top of the troposphere.
+By moving inside the thunderstorm heat pipe, the rising air bypasses any interaction with most of the greenhouse gases and comes out near the top of the troposphere.
 During the transport aloft, there is no radiative or turbulent interaction between the rising air and the lower and middle troposphere.
 Inside the thunderstorm, the rising air is tunneled through most of the troposphere to emerge at the top.

 In addition to reflecting sunlight from their top surface as cumulus clouds do, and transporting heat to the upper troposphere where it radiates easily to space, thunderstorms cool the surface in a variety of other ways, particularly over the ocean.

 1. Wind driven evaporative cooling.
 Once the thunderstorm starts, it creates its own wind around the base.
 This self-generated wind increases evaporation in several ways, particularly over the ocean.